- Commercial auto insurance

 Commercial auto insurance protects the vehicles you depend on

-The annual median premium for commercial auto insurance is $1,555 for a cleaning business.
+The median premium for commercial auto insurance is $130 per month for a cleaning business.
 Compared to the cost of a court battle, it's easy to see which is the better deal.

 How does commercial auto insurance protect you?

 Commercial auto insurance helps cover many costs related to a car accident, such as property damage, medical bills, lawsuits, and other expenses.
-It also pays for vehicle theft, as well as repairs due to vandalism and weather damage.
+It can also pay for vehicle theft, as well as repairs due to vandalism and weather damage.

 Your policy can be tailored to match your business.
 For instance, a pool cleaning business that only works with customers in a 15-mile radius may require less coverage than a septic tank cleaning company that operates in a rural area with long drive times between clients.